easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 It is also possible to specify alternative checksums using a tuple of checksum elements where any match is sufficient (logical OR).
-This is helpful when the release was updated but can still be used (e.g. only doc changes).
+This is helpful when the release was updated with changes that don't affect the behavior of the software in any way (e.g. only doc changes).

 ``` python